Is Solar Worth It in Nebraska? (2022 Homeowner's Guide)

 Most of the time, installing solar panels will save a significant amount of money.
 The average Nebraska resident pays $109.39 for electricity every month.

 If you can eliminate your electric bill, that’s an annual saving of $1,313.
-In about 16 years, this will pay off your installation costs, and the remaining 9+ years of expected system life will provide you with additional savings amounting to an average of $13,421.
+In about 16 years, this will pay off your installation expenses, and the remaining 9+ years of expected system life will provide you with additional savings amounting to an average of $13,421.

 As long as you purchase or finance your solar panels, the system will add a significant amount to your home value.
 According to research from Zillow, the typical home increases in value by around 4.1% after solar conversion, or by an average of $9,553 in Nebraska.